Viewing: Summer

 Roam Route 8X (Lake Louise Express) runs year-round from Banff to Lake Louise Village.
 From there, connect to the Park and Ride or walk to the Lakeshore.
 Route 10 (Moraine Lake Express) is typically seasonal.

-Parks Canada shuttle is sold out
+Parks Canada shuttle has no availability

 I have an accessibility placard